codygt3/photo-album/README.md

 # Photo Album
-Using javascript and DOM, change text and images with the click of a button!
+Using javascript and DOM, change a photo album with the click of a button!

 ![demo](demo.gif)